TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-copy-performance.md

   * serialization/deserialization/compression <br>
   * column mapping <br>
 * Please consider creating _activity policy_ (properties including retry, timeout, retryIntervalInSeconds) to ensure your copy activities have appropriate timeouts and won't stuck in a retry loop with consistent failures.
 For details, see [Pipelines and Activities](https://docs.microsoft.com/azure/data-factory/concepts-pipelines-activities/) <br>
+* See breakdown info of copy stages in _Monitor_ page.
+For more info, see [Monitor Visually](https://docs.microsoft.com/azure/data-factory/monitor-visually/) <br>
-* Benchmark copy performance against recent in-progress and completed runs [Monitor UI](https://docs.microsoft.com/azure/data-factory/monitor-visually/) <br>
+* Benchmark copy performance against recent completed runs in _Monitor_ page.
+For more info, see [Monitor Visually](https://docs.microsoft.com/azure/data-factory/monitor-visually/) <br>

 ## **Recommended Documents**